marcel-licence/esp32_basic_synth/README.md

 ADC has not been tested with this configuration (please remove #define ADC_TO_MIDI_ENABLED)

+## Using a DAC
 An external audio DAC is recommended for this setup:
 - BCLK -> IO25
 - WLCK -> IO27
 - DOUT -> IO26

+## Using no DAC
+You can also get a sound without a DAC.
+Add '#define I2S_NODAC' to config.h

+The default output pin is IO22.
+Add a capacitor in series of the audio line (10µF for example)

+## Using an ADC mulitplexer
 Connection of the ADC multplexer:
 - EN -> Ground
 - S0 -> IO33